-Then there’s Rinconada, which is close to beaches like Carrizalillo and Puerto Angelito which is home to surf and language schools, good cafes, and of course, the best swimming beaches.
+Then there’s Rinconada, which is close to beaches like Carrizalillo and Puerto Angelito and is also home to surf and language schools, good cafes, and of course, the best swimming beaches.
 In the middle is the town of Puerto Escondido which is a good place to base yourself if you’re on a budget or want to be in the middle of all of the cheap, local eats.

 We stayed in Rinconada at the Mango Surf House.
 I found it on Airbnb and while I wasn’t at all interested in learning to surf, I was interested in their amazing apartments which are a five-minute walk to the beach and only slightly more to great cafes in the morning.

 If you are coming to Puerto Escondido for the big waves, you’re backpacking through the area, or you want to be close to the party scene, you’ll probably want to stay around Zicatela.
 There are tons of great little hotels that aren’t too expensive.
 One that had great reviews that I considered booking was Bungalows Zicatela.
 There’s a resident dog, clean rooms, and it’s right across the street from the beach.

 For a great hostel, One Love Hostal gets great reviews.
 It is located right near Zicatela Beach and has a huge courtyard area with hammocks and a little pool where you can chill in the shade on those steaming hot days.

-Restaurants in Puerto Escondido
+Best Restaurants in Puerto Escondido

 From streetside burgers and tlayudas to restaurants that serve whole grilled fish while you wriggle your toes in the sand under the table.
+There are cool international restaurants and wonderful local cafes and just about everything in between.
 I recommend sampling a little bit of each.

 Boulevard Benito Juárez 1, Rinconada OR El Morro S/N, Playa Zicatela